MMVIIXXIV/data-structure-algorithm/WEEK 3/README.md

 ### Quick Sort:

--Time Complexity: Average-case time complexity is O(n log n), but worst-case time complexity is O(n^2). however Quick Sort is pretty fast and efficient in practical scenarios the worst-case running time of Quick Sort is almost always avoided by using what we call a randomized version of Quick Sort
+-Time Complexity: Average-case time complexity is O(n log n), but worst-case time complexity is O(n^2). however Quick Sort is pretty fast and efficient in practical scenarios the worst-case running time of Quick Sort is almost always avoided by using what we call a randomized version of Quick Sort.

 -Space Complexity: Quick Sort is an in-place sorting algorithm, meaning it requires only a small amount of additional memory beyond the input list itself.